Personal health budgets for palliative and end of life care

 - Each person gets fair access to care

 - Maximising comfort and wellbeing

 - Each community is prepared to help

 A range of support is available for providers and commissioners who are interested in finding out how personal health budgets can improve care.

-If you work within the NHS, a local authority or a voluntary sector partner, you can sign up to the Personalised Care Collaborative Network to access a range of resources, share learning and discuss issues with colleagues across the country.
+If you work within the NHS, a local authority or a voluntary sector partner, and would like to know more about personal health budgets, you can sign up to the Personalised Care Collaborative Network to access a range of resources, share learning and discuss issues with colleagues across the country.